michaelfong2017/email-plugins/eguard/README.md

 tmux attach -t eguard
 ```

-To detach from a tmux session:
+### To detach from a tmux session
-Press Ctrl + B (for mac: ^ + B), release both keys and then press D.
+Press Ctrl-B (for mac: ^-B), release both keys and then press D.

+### To go back to view the lines of text which have scrolled off the screen
+The solution is to use tmux specific controls to access its own scrollback buffer: Press Ctrl-B, then [ to enter copy mode, use Down/Up arrows or PageDown and PageUp keys, q or Enter to exit copy mode.

 ## Working with eguard database
 Admin should connect to eguard.db inside this directory to create, read, update and delete